DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 Scan the QR-codes by using the device on which you are going to test your application.
 As a result, the browsers will be connected to TestCafe and tests will start.

-### Cloud Browsers
+### Browsers Accessed Through Browser Provider Plugins

-To run tests in a [cloud browser](../using-testcafe/common-concepts/browser-support.md#cloud-browsers) accessed through a *browser provider plugin*, specify a browser alias that consists of two parts - the `{browser-provider-name}` prefix and the name of a browser itself; for example, `saucelabs:Chrome@52.0:Windows 8.1`.
+To run tests in [cloud browsers](../using-testcafe/common-concepts/browser-support.md#cloud-browsers) or [other browsers](../using-testcafe/common-concepts/browser-support.md#other-browsers) accessed through a *browser provider plugin*, specify a browser alias that consists of the `{browser-provider-name}` prefix and the name of a browser itself (the latter can be omitted); for example, `saucelabs:Chrome@52.0:Windows 8.1`.

 ```sh
 testcafe "saucelabs:Chrome@52.0:Windows 8.1" tests/sample-fixture.js